 RIGHTS (WORDS):

-Subtle Body Press acquires First Worldwide rights for print, e-book/digital, and audiobook with a one-year exclusivity.
-If your work is accepted by a recognized "Year’s Best" anthology to be published in print form within that timeframe, that is acceptable as long as Subtle Body Press is given appropriate credit as the first publisher within the anthology as detailed in the publishing agreement you will sign upon your story's acceptance.
+Subtle Body Press acquires First Worldwide Rights for print, e‑book/digital, and audiobook, with a one‑year exclusivity.
+If your work is accepted by a recognized “Year’s Best” anthology within that timeframe, that is acceptable as long as Subtle Body Press is credited as the first publisher, as detailed in the publishing agreement.

 RIGHTS (PHOTOS):

-We acquire nonexclusive worldwide rights and transformative rights for use in the print, e-book/digital and audiobook covers.
-Previously released work will be considered in this category, but make sure your other licensing agreements are nonexclusive and will not infringe upon our rights to use the photo(s) for Body Shots.
+We acquire nonexclusive worldwide rights and transformative rights for use on the print, e‑book/digital, and audiobook covers.
+Previously released work will be considered, but please ensure your other licensing agreements are nonexclusive and do not conflict with our usage.

 COMPENSATION: